cissieAB/DPU_K8s/run-E2SAR/container/README.md

 # E2SAR Container Setup

-This directory contains the containerized version of E2SAR sender and receiver applications.
-The setup includes a script to easily start both containers with configurable parameters.
+This directory contains the containerized version of E2SAR sender and receiver applications using Docker Compose for easy deployment and configuration.

 ## Prerequisites

-- Docker installed and running
+- Docker and Docker Compose installed and running
 - The `e2sar-container` image built from the provided Dockerfile

 ## Building the Container